fdformula/MathlyLua/README.md

 Mathly is especially good for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua and load mathly.
 While developing code and doing computation in a lecture, they can simply focus on delivery of course contents and never need to worry if their computers work too slowly or even collapse.
-Besides, an extra benefit of using Lua is that Lua is so simple and natural a language that even students without programming skills can understand most of Lua scripts.
+In addition, Lua is so simple and natural a language that even students without programming skills can understand most of Lua scripts.

 ## Which version of Lua is needed?